-YASSSS!
+Absolutely!
 Did you know that disposable nappies cost parents on average $3k-$5k per child whereas we sell enough cloth nappies from birth to potty training for under $700!
 This means that even if you only use cloth nappies half of the time, you will still save thousands of dollars.

 YUP!
 Aussies dispose of around 3.3 billion disposable nappies a year!
 These nappies take up to 500 years to decompose!
 That means every disposable ever used is still rotting away in our landfill!